miikanissi/miikanissi.com/content/posts/how-to-setup-nvim-lsp-for-code-analysis-autocompletion-and-linting.md

 will go over what you need to get started on how to setup nvim LSP client for analysing code, autocompletion and even automatic code linting and fixing.

-## Installing the nvim plugins with Packer
+## Installing the Nvim Plugins With Packer

 To get started we first need to install the plugins.
 My preferred nvim plugin manager is [Packer](https://github.com/wbthomason/packer.nvim) but this step can be done with any